salilab/saliweb/doc/frontend.rst

 displays a form allowing the user to set parameters and upload input files.
-(In more complex web services this first form can lead to further forms for advanced options, etc.) The Python code for this is straightforward - it simply defines the ``index`` function which uses the Flask `render_template <http://flask.pocoo.org/docs/1.0/api/#flask.render_template>`_ function to render a Jinja2 template:
+(In more complex web services this first form can lead to further forms for advanced options, etc.) The Python code for this is straightforward - it simply defines an ``index`` function which uses the Flask `render_template <http://flask.pocoo.org/docs/1.0/api/#flask.render_template>`_ function to render a Jinja2 template, and is turn decorated to tell Flask to use this function to service the '/' URL:

 .. literalinclude:: ../examples/frontend-index.py
    :language: python